dbd-challenge/dbdc3/docs/datasets.md

 ### Development Data for Japanese

-The following data can be used for development data for DBDC3.
-These data are those used in previous DBD challenges.
+The following data can be used for development data for Japanese.
+These data are those used in the past DBDCs.

 * [Chat dialogue corpus](https://sites.google.com/site/dialoguebreakdowndetection/chat-dialogue-corpus) (1,146 dialogues)
 The dialogues are collected by using NTT Docomo's chat API (DCM).
 100 dialogues are annotated by 24 annotators and the rest of the dialogues are